The African Origins of the Queen Mother Role

 Nubian born and famously known Queen Tiye was the Great Royal Wife of Amenhotep III, mother of Amenhotep IV (later known as Akenhaton), and mother-in-law of the also famously known Nefertiti.
 She was also the grandmother to King Tutankhamun.
 Queen Tiye was a Queen Mother who held influence over Khamet for a fifty year reign.
 She served as First Lady and the first female Secretary of State (long before Hillary Rodham Clinton) when her husband became physically and mentally incapacitated due to age, and when her son became known as a traitor to his people for employing monotheism, and the people ignored his authority.
 By the way, Queen Tiye was also influential as a fashionista!
 And she had the devotion of her husband, who created great outdoor shrines to his beloved.

 Other African cultures honor the Queen Mother tradition.
 The role has never been a dowager position, nor taken lightly.
-Queen Mothers have always been shown great respect from their communities because of their wisdom, power, and devotion to their people.
+Queen Mothers have always been shown great respect from their communities because of their wisdom, power, devotion to their people, and the serious conviction and dignity with which they dedicate their roles as community role models, healers, and activists.

 In the U.S., Queen Mother Moore (1898-1996) was a modern day freedom fighter.
 Inspired by the Marcus Garvey United Negro Improvement Association (UNIA) Movement as a young woman, Queen Mother Audley Moore became a force to be reckoned with in Harlem, NYC, fearlessly speaking out for reparations, and all noteworthy civil rights causes for Black people.
 She also served as President-General of the World Federation of African People, and as President and founder of the Universal Association of Ethiopian Women and the founder of the Committee for Reparations for Descendants of U.S. Slaves.